Fall & Winter

 2. Yes, I am a fringe fan, and I’m 60 yrs old.
 Of course, I just bought a pair of grungy moccasins to wear with pants.
 Get your fringe on, I say!!!

-11. I think fringed clothes look ridiculous on anyone at any age.
+13. I think fringed clothes look ridiculous on anyone at any age.
 Please don’t wear it unless you’re going to a roaring 20’s party.
 Don’t some of you 20+ers shouldn’t wear cropped tops, statement T-shirts (Express T-shirts with ridiculous sayings on them), low-rise jeans, or bikinis unless you’re a fitness fanatic?
 Leggings are great if you’re going to the gym-otherwise, no. Wear quality Jeggings instead; it hides a multitude of sins.
 Leggings are just too flimsy.
 I am 60 years old, and a size 4-does doesn’t mean I should try to get away with any of the fashion trends that pop up yearly.
 You can still be fashionable and not look ridiculous-use your mirror and common sense.

 1. I hate to reply with this, but it seems stuffy and somewhat crabby not to allow fun fashion into your life when you are “older.”
 I love seeing older men and women wear out-of-the-norm fun clothes and accessories!
 It makes me smile to know they are having fun and enjoying it!

 1. So agree with you!
-The fashion police will not arrest this lady If she wants to dress “outside the box” for her age.
+The fashion police will a woman if she wants to dress “outside the box” for her age.
 For years I dressed so carefully because I am under 5 feet tall.
 When I retired and attended more fun group meetings, often people didn’t even remember I was there because the details of my outfits were so small.
 I now wear bright colors, huge earrings, and a different wild purse daily.
 For the first time in my life, women come up to me everywhere I go and say they love how I dress and want to know where I bought this or that article of clothing!
 I am now 67 with a new husband and recently lost 30 pounds on a diet and feel fabulous!
 My latest fashion buy is a knee-length, black macramé, a fringed vest that I am considering wearing to my 50th High school reunion over red leggings with a red silk tunic.
 My second choice is a dark purple sari with silver accents.
 So there!

 17. I have a pashmina with a fringe on the ends, which I love.
 And I like a bit of edge on a soft, slouchy handbag.
 But I would not be caught dead in those leggings.
 They look like heck on the girl in the photo, so they will not look any better on my curvier, shorter, older body, guaranteed.